src-bin/substrate-docs/www/src-bin.com/substrate/manual/getting-started.md

 You can now access the AWS Console as follows:

-- For GSuite users: Click **Amazon Web Services** in the grid menu in the top right corner of any Google page
+- For Google users: Click **Amazon Web Services** in the grid menu in the top right corner of any Google page
 - For Okta users: Click **AWS Account Federation** in your Okta tiles

 ### Using the Credential Factory